koreymacdougall/config_files/notes/cheatsheet.md

 ## convery webp to another format
     - install webp package
     - dwebp file.webp -o file.png
+# Wordpress
+    - DIVI - uploading will initially fail, show an error message "Link you requested is no longer valid"
+        - this is a limit on upload size and execution time
+        - fix by modifying wordpress file, wp-config.php, and then (importantly), restarting php-fpm.service (at least on aws ec2 amazon linux 2 ami)
 # X11
     - xprop - get window manager class name
 # XTERM